Rokasl/CS408_project/report/source/12_chapter_5.md

 "car" object and the other is in "cdr". "operator" is a top level function. "callback" holds a "callback" object which has stack frames waiting to be restored after machine finds a hadler of a command that it was looking for. "thunk" represents a suspended computation.
-And "local" represents local functions, which do to procedure called "Lambda Lifting" [@LambdaLifting], abstract machine will turn them into a top level functions and execute.
+And "local" represents local functions, which due to procedure called "Lambda Lifting" [@LambdaLifting], abstract machine will turn them into a top level functions and execute.